 Second, through a network of "PIR" or passive infrared sensors that the Ring doorbell uses for motion detection.
 In the illustration below you can see that the motion sensors have a much more focused field-of-view than the camera and that this view is pointed downward to catch motion (as much as possible) within five to 30 feet of the Ring doorbell and exclude motion sources outside that range.

 If your house has siding, you'll need to take the angle of the siding into account when mounting your Ring Video Doorbell.
 As illustrated below, mounting the Ring Video Doorbell on siding will point the Ring Doorbell up, making it much more likely to catch passing traffic than the heat of visitors.

-Please note that wedge kits are paintable to match your house color.
+Please note that Wedge Kits can be painted to match your house colour.